top of page

 • Mabel Chandler Distinguished Award from the Elite News for her service to Dallas County

-• She was voted “Best Elected Official” in the Focus Daily News Readers Choice Awards.
+• 2015 “Best Elected Official” in the Focus Daily News Readers Choice Awards

-Rachel is a Licensed Minister and hosts annual women's luncheons and retreats.
+Rachel is an Ordained Minister and hosts annual women's luncheons and retreats.
 Her signature event, Morsels and Mentorship, serves as a safe space that empowers women with faith and strategies they can implement daily to grow in faith, life, love and business.
+Rachel is a two-time published author.

-She is also an honorary member of the DeSoto Golden Voices Choir.
-She holds a Bachelor’s Degree in Interdisciplinary Studies from the University of Texas at Arlington and she is a proud member of Alpha Kappa Alpha Sorority, Inc.
+She is also a member of the New Golden Voices Choir at the DeSoto Senior Center.
+She holds a Bachelor’s Degree in Interdisciplinary Studies from the University of Texas at Arlington.

 bottom of page